RulesCommittee/BylawsRepository/README.md

       - (v) Networking with other universities and off-campus organizations
       - (vi) Any additional club-related issues that arise

-    - (e) Club leaders shall specify the roles and responsibilities of their respective consultants in their formal contract.
+    - (e) Club leaders shall specify the roles and responsibilities of their respective consultants in a formal contract.
 These roles and responsibilities shall fall within the constraints of parts (a) through (d).

 <br>